 Lingual braces: What are they and how much do they cost?

-If you’re an adult who is considering the different treatment options available to help you get the smile of your dreams, then you might have heard about lingual braces.
-But what exactly are lingual braces and how much do they cost?
+If you’re an adult who is considering a more discreet form of orthodontic treatment, then you might have heard about lingual braces.
+But what are lingual braces and how much do they cost?
 We explore this relatively unknown orthodontic treatment option and give you all the facts to help you make an informed decision.

 What are lingual braces?

-Lingual braces – also known as “inside” braces – are a teeth straightening treatment that has proven to be popular with adults thanks to the fact that they’re practically invisible.
+Lingual braces – also known as “inside” braces – are a teeth straightening treatment that is popular with adults thanks to the fact that they’re practically invisible.